SO THEN HE HAS

 writings describing something becoming hardened or thickened.
 Our

-This is a serious, potentially fatal physical condition, but here in
+This is a serious, potentially fatal physical condition, but here and in

-Hebrews the danger is even more ominous, for
+Heb 4:7-note) the danger is even more ominous, for

 lead to eternal death and damnation of one's soul, not just loss of